Shia Islam in the Indian subcontinent: Anti-Shi'ism of the Orthodoxy

-Shaikh Ahmad Sirhindi wrote a treatise under the title "Radd-e-Rawafiz" to justify the slaughter of shias by Abdullah Khan Uzbek in Mashhad.
-He has expressed his hate towards Shias in his letters too.
+Shaikh Ahmad Sirhindi wrote a treatise under the title "Radd-e-Rawafiz" to justify the execution of Shia nobles by Abdullah Khan Uzbek in Mashhad.
 According to him, the worst distorters of faith "are those who bear malice against the companions of Prophet Muhammad.
 God has called them Kafirs in the Quran".
-In a letter to Sheikh Farid, he said that showing respect to the distortors of faith (ahl-e-Bidʻah) amounted to destruction of Islam.
+In a letter to Shaikh Farid Bukhari, he said that showing respect to the distortors of faith (ahl-e-Bidʻah) amounted to destruction of Islam.

-Jahangir and Shahjahan
+Jahangir and Shah Jahan

-Jahangir and Shahjahan, both followed Akbar's policy of coexistence and secularism.
-They built impressive structures, but they did not build a single University in North India, and therefore, India could not catch up with European Renaissance.
-Although Jahangir punished Qazi Nurullah Shushtari, but it was not for religious reasons.
-He disliked his father's associates and acted against them, but not out of religiosity.
-Most probably his nobles took revenge from the Qazi for accountability in Akbar's reign.
-Another reason behind the killing of the Qazi could be Jahangir's hate for his father who did not consider him suitable for the throne for being indulged in Alcoholism, as an eighteenth century editor of Jahangirnama puts it:
+Jahangir and Shah Jahan both continued Akbar's policy of coexistence and secularism.
+Although Jahangir executed Qazi Nurullah Shushtari, it was not for religious reasons; rather, he disliked many of his father's associates and acted against them.
+As an eighteenth century editor of Jahangirnama puts it:

 "the new sovereign possibly wished to draw a line under the rule of his father and all those associated needed to be sidelined".